This page was first published in September 2013, updated April 2021.

 By 1957 the dominance of television was secured and television listings took pride of place at the front of the magazine, and nudged radio from the front cover more often.

 The sixties saw some marked changes to the magazine - the first, in 1960, was a move to a Saturday-Friday programme week (since issue 1 the week had started on a Sunday).
-The second was the launch of colour in July 1967 and the gradual roll-out to the regions (A detailed explanation of this can be found on radiotimesbacknumbers.com).
-This was Britain's first colour television channel and programme listings started to appear with the annotation 'colour' alongside.
+The second was the launch of BBC2 in April 1964 and the gradual roll-out to the regions.
+(A detailed explanation of this can be found on radiotimesbacknumbers.com).
+This was Britain's first colour television channel and after the launch of colour in July 1967 programme listings started to appear with the annotation 'colour' alongside.